440 Huntington Avenue

-What are the brief specifics of your educational/career background?
+What are the brief specifics of your education and career background?

-I received a Bachelor of Science in Business Administration (Accounting) and a Master of Business Administration (Accounting Concentration) from Suffolk University in Boston.
+I received a Bachelor of Science in Business Administration focused on accounting and a Master of Business Administration with an accounting concentration from Suffolk University in Boston.

-I spent the past five years at the NU Office of Research Administration & Finance (ORAF) as a Post-Award Analyst.
-Prior to NU, I spent a career in Federal Law Enforcement, with a primary focus on Counterintelligence activities.
+I’ve spent the past six years at the Northeastern Office of Research Administration & Finance (ORAF) as a post-award analyst.
+Prior to Northeastern, I spent a career in Federal Law Enforcement, with a primary focus on Counterintelligence activities.

 What are the key aspects of your role at Northeastern?
-What do you enjoy most/find most interesting about what you do?
+What do you find most interesting about your job?

-In my role at Khoury College, I am involved with Grants Management from a Post Award perspective.
-I enjoy working with faculty members and staff throughout NU in solving problems related to Sponsored Research.
-In addition, I believe my Federal Government background does help in our interactions with various Federal award sponsors.
-I gain great satisfaction in knowing I have helped to advance the NU Research efforts.
+In my role at Khoury College, I am involved with grants management from a post-award perspective.
+I enjoy working with faculty members and staff throughout Northeastern in solving problems related to sponsored research.
+In addition, I believe my federal government background does help in our interactions with various federal award sponsors.
+I gain great satisfaction in knowing I have helped to advance the Northeastern research efforts.

-We have seen the Research Awards at NU grow tremendously over the past years.
+We have seen the research awards at Northeastern grow tremendously over the past years.
 A leader in those efforts is Khoury College.
 The research activities at Khoury College are concentrated on addressing some of the largest challenges we all face in everyday life (such as security and healthcare).
 Khoury College is truly making an impact.

-I grew up in Boston (Jamaica Plain).
+I grew up in Jamaica Plain, Boston.
 As I grow older, I have come to better appreciate all that Boston offers.
 It is a world-class city.

-In my first career (Federal Government), I was driven by a sense of helping to make the world a better place.
-Through that, I learned the importance of integrity, teamwork and commitment.
+In my first career with the federal government, I was driven by a sense of wanting to help make the world a better place.
+Through that, I learned the importance of integrity, teamwork, and commitment.

-In my second career (NU), I was drawn to the vibrancy of the university and a saw it as a place of unlimited possibilities.
+In my second career at Northeastern, I was drawn to the vibrancy of the university and a saw it as a place of unlimited possibilities.